Rice-Cameron/leetlog/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out the [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Database Recommendation

+This project uses [Neon](https://neon.tech/) with PostgreSQL for both local development and production.
+Neon offers a free, serverless, and cloud-native PostgreSQL database that works perfectly with Vercel and Prisma.